Research

 Anthropological Studies Center Projects

-Associate Professor of Anthropology Thomas Whitley is the director of the Anthropological Studies Center.
-The ASC has been helping private companies and government agency clients with archaeological sites, Native American concerns and historic buildings since 1974.
-Students in the Cultural Resources Management M.A. program, as well as anthropology majors, regularly participate in internships at the ASC.
+Professor of Anthropology Thomas Whitley is the director of the Anthropological Studies Center.
+Since 1974, the ASC has helped private companies, Tribal Nations, and government agency clients comply with laws and regulations related to archaeological sites and historic buildings.
+Students in the Cultural Heritage and Resources Management M.S. program, as well as Anthropology majors, regularly participate in internships and practica at the ASC.

-Read more about the Anthropological Studies Center projects
+Read more about the Sonoma Developmental Center Cemetery project

 Santa Rosa Neighborhood Heritage Mapping Project